mgaman/PDUlib/README.md

 This implementation partially processes the User Data Header (UDH).
 The practical implication of this is that concatenated messages are supported but media or national language extensions are not supported.
 ## Target audience
 The code is written in plain C++ so it should be usable by both desktop and Arduino coders.
+# Constructor
+<b>PDU()</b>
+<b>PDU(unsigned int)</b>
+The optional parameter is the size, in bytes, of the buffer used to encode/decode PDU's.
+Default is 100 bytes.
+To calculate the size suitable for your circumstances, see the [Buffer Size](*calculating-the-buffer-size) section below.
+For the sake of minimizing RAM usage, the same buffer is used for both incoming and outgoing messages.
+Do not try to do both simultaneously.
+You will have to play with *getOverflow* and different buffer sizes to find the number suitable for your circumstances.
+If your code both sends and receives messages the buffer size must be the maximum of that needed for incoming/outgoing.
 # API
 ## decodePDU
 <b>bool decodePDU(const char *pdu)</b>
 If using a GSM modem, in PDU mode **not TEXT mode** an incoming message is displayed as.
 +CMT: nn    where nn is length
 XXXXXXXXX   where XXXXXX is a string of hexadecimal character.
 It is this line that should be decoded.
-After decoding the PDU its constituent parts can be recovered with the following methods.
+After decoding the PDU its constituent parts can be recovered with the methods below.
 Returns **true** after a successful decode, else **false**.
 False may be for a number of reasons e.g. corrupted data or an unsupported format such as Multi-Media (MMS).
+Call *getOverflow* to see if a buffer overflow is the problem.
+It will then still be possible to retrieve part of the message.
 ## getConcatInfo
 <b>int *getConcatInfo()</b>
 To be called after calling **decodePDU**.